Requirements for public apps on Shopify

 Your app must be a stable, finished product when you submit it to the Shopify App Store.
 It shouldn't be in beta or an otherwise unfinished state.
 If your app is broken or has bugs, then it can discourage merchants from using it, and in some cases it might even interfere with their businesses.

-Your app app should load quickly and run smoothly.
-Make sure that you optimize your app to have a fast start up time (400ms or faster) and fast load times.
+Your app should load quickly and run smoothly.
+Make sure that you optimize your app to have a fast start up time (recommended 4 seconds or faster) and fast load times.

 Your app must store salted password hashes instead of actual passwords, as described on OWASP.